Report a change

-If you cannot provide proof immediately you should report the change/s and any documents you have now, and then provide any other documents as soon as you can.
+If you cannot provide proof immediately you should report the change/s and any documents you have now.
+Then, provide any other documents as soon as you can.
 Your evidence can be uploaded online.

-Or you can provide your proofs in person at our offices or by post.
+You can also provide your evidence in person at our offices, or by post.